Win as a Whistleblower

 Is there a time limit to file a Medicare & Medicaid Lawsuit?

-Yes, there are strict timelines for filing whistleblower lawsuits.
-Furthermore, only the first whistleblower to file is entitled to a whistleblower award.
-You are not only racing against the clock, but also against other potential whistleblowers.
+Yes, there are strict timelines for filing whistleblower lawsuits, and only the first whistleblower to file may be entitled to an award.
+You are not only racing against the clock but also against other potential whistleblowers.
+If you’re concerned about being the first to file and need support, working with an experienced law firm like Brown, LLC is crucial.
+Our experienced attorneys can guide you thoroughly and assist you in making a confident and informed decision.

 How do I file a qui tam lawsuit?

-A qui tam lawsuit, also known as a whistleblower lawsuit, is generally filed pursuant to the False Claims Act (FCA), which requires the use of a whistleblower attorney.
-The case must be filed under seal with proper notice given to the various government agencies on behalf of the whistleblower, also known as a relator.
+A qui tam lawsuit, also known as a whistleblower lawsuit, is generally filed under the False Claims Act (FCA) and requires a whistleblower attorney.
+The case must be filed under seal with proper notice given to the relevant government agencies on behalf of the whistleblower, also known as a relator.

-Brown, LLC has a whistleblower division led by Jason T. Brown, a former FBI Special Agent and Legal Advisor.
-Our team has participated in cases that have led to settlements and judgments in excess of a hundred million dollars for the taxpayer and significant whistleblower awards for our clients.
-Because the whistleblowing process is complex and with many potential pitfalls, it is essential to have an experience whistleblower lawyer by your side who can help you present the strongest case to the government and potentially litigate the matter if the government passed on the case.
+Brown, LLC is one of the few firms in the country that has a federal whistleblower attorney division led by the storied and accomplished litigator Jason T. Brown, a former FBI Special Agent and Legal Advisor, who has been featured in Forbes and other high-profile news outlets.
+Our whistleblower team has handled multiple cases leading to settlements and judgments exceeding a hundred million dollars for the taxpayer and significant whistleblower awards for our clients.
+Given the complexity of whistleblower cases, it is essential to have an experienced whistleblower lawyer by your side to help present the strongest case and potentially litigate if the government passes on the case.

 Other types of fraud that generate whistleblower awards?

-– Tax fraud can be reported to the IRS if you have credible information that an entity or individual is knowingly evading federal tax liability.
-If the value of the underpayment exceeds $2 million, you may be entitled to a portion of the amount collected.
-Additionally, if the tax fraud occurs in New York, the New York False Claims Act permits whistleblowers to privately sue those who knowingly fail to pay state taxes on behalf of the government which in recent years has led to major recoveries.
+Tax fraud: Reported to the IRS using an IRS whistleblower lawyer, this involves credible information about entities or individuals knowingly evading federal tax liability.
+If the underpayment exceeds $2 million, you may be entitled to a portion of the recovered amount.
+Additionally, if tax fraud occurs in New York, the New York False Claims Act allows whistleblowers to privately sue those who knowingly fail to pay state taxes on behalf of the government, potentially leading to major recoveries.

-– Money laundering occurs when money is routed through banks and other financial entities in a way that conceals the source of those funds.
-The recently-enacted Anti-Money Laundering Act awards whistleblowers up to 30% of the proceeds recovered in any judicial or administrative proceeding against a financial institution, business or other entity committing money laundering.
-One example of money laundering is in the cannabis industry, where banks and other entities have held or routed proceeds of marijuana sales, which, although legalized in some states, remain illegal under federal law.
+Money laundering: This occurs when money is routed through banks and other financial entities to conceal its source.
+The Anti-Money Laundering Act provides awards of up to 30% of the proceeds recovered in any judicial or administrative proceeding against a financial institution, business or other entity committing money laundering.
+One example of money laundering is in the cannabis industry, where banks and other entities have held or routed proceeds of marijuana sales, which, while legal in some states, remain illegal under federal law.

-Actionable: You have insider knowledge that a hospital is providing kickbacks to non-employees in exchange for incoming referrals of Medicare or Medicaid patients.
+Actionable: You have insider knowledge that a hospital is providing kickbacks to non-employees for Medicare or Medicaid referrals.
 This is actionable under the False Claims Act and the Anti-Kickback Statute.

 Non-Actionable: Your neighbor is receiving Medicare benefits despite not being eligible.
-This is not actionable under the False Claims Act because it is too particularized with no evidence of systemic Medicare fraud.
-The conduct may still be criminal, but is unlikely to lead to a whistleblower award under the FCA.
+This is not actionable under the False Claims Act because it lacks evidence of systemic Medicare fraud.
+Although the conduct may be criminal, it is unlikely to lead to a whistleblower award under the FCA.
+However, consulting with lawyers for whistleblowers who can provide legal advice may help you understand what constitutes actionable fraud and guide you through the potential steps to take.

 - Anti-Kickback Statute vs. The Stark Law